 The Gujral Doctrine is a set of five principles to guide the conduct of foreign relations with India's immediate neighbours as spelt out by I.K.
 Gujral, first as India's foreign minister and later as the Prime Minister.
-Among other factors, these five principles arise from the belief that India's stature and strength cannot be divorced from the quality of its relations with its neighbours.
-It, thus, recognises the supreme importance of friendly, cordial relations with neighbours.
-These principles are:
+Among other factors, these five principles arise from the belief that India's stature and strength cannot be divorced from the importance of friendly, cordial relations with neighbours.
+It, thus, recognises the supreme